 - Direct access to Microsoft Product Teams and MVP Product Group Interaction & Feedback teams

-- Finally… the status which is associated from being a Microsoft MVP.
+- Finally… the status which is associated with being a Microsoft MVP.

-If you are thinking of working backwards, by finding out what all is required to become an MVP, do those things and then aspire for the award, chances are that you may not be successful.
+If you are thinking of working backward, by finding out what all is required to become an MVP, do those things and then aspire for the award, the chances are that you may not be successful.
 Only if you are passionate and feel strongly about helping out others, will your contributions come across the way they should.
 So my advice: Don’t ‘work’ for the MVP Award.
-Keep contributing to your community, enjoy the contributing and contribute well – and the MVP Award i sure to come your way!
+Keep contributing to your community, enjoy contributing, and contribute well – and the MVP Award is sure to come your way!
 The thing to remember is quality and consistency.

 What is a Microsoft Community Contributor

-The benefit earns you a recognition as Microsoft Community Contributor and is noticeable as an award status in your profile on the online community (MSDN, TechNet, Answers).
-The recognition however is for a limited period of 90 days only.
+The benefit earns you recognition as Microsoft Community Contributor and is noticeable as an award status in your profile on the online community (MSDN, TechNet, Answers).
+The recognition, however, is for a limited period of 90 days only.